BroadbandForum/usp-test/docs/index.md

 1. All communication between the EUT and STOMP server after step 1 are encrypted using TLS

+## 6.12 STOMP - Use of Connect Record

+### Purpose

+The purpose of this test is to ensure the EUT correctly sends a Connect record after it has established a communications channel to the controller.

+### Functionality Tags

+Conditional Mandatory (supports the STOMP MTP)

+### Test Setup

+1. Ensure the EUT is configured to use a STOMP server that exists in the test environment.

+### Test Procedure

+1. Reboot the EUT.
+2. Wait for the EUT to reconnect to the STOMP server.

+### Test Metrics

+1. After reconnecting to the STOMP server the EUT transmits a STOMPConnectRecord to the test controller within 30 seconds.
+2. The version in the received STOMPConnectRecord matches the expected version.
+3. The subscribed_destination string in the received STOMPConnectRecord matches the destination the EUT is subscribed to.

 # 7 WebSocket Test Cases

 ## 7.1 Session Establishment